HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 The jump between Pre-rendered and Hybrid sites likely reflects their different use cases with Pre-rendered sites more likely to be static, informational sites, while Hybrid sites might lean more into eCommerce and web applications which can lead to larger transfer sizes.

-Let’s break down where this extra weight is coming from.
+Let's break down where this extra weight is coming from.

 {{ figure_markup(
   image="total-requests.png",